On finite dimensional regular gradings: Description of the structure of finite dimensional regular gradings with complete support

 \end{Remark}

-\begin{Theorem} Let $A$ be a finite dimensional $G$-graded algebra with regular grading and bicharacter $\beta$.
-Assume that the regular decomposition of $A$ is minimal.
+\begin{Theorem} Assume that $A$ has complete support.
 Suppose that $J(A_{0})\neq 0$.
-Then, there exist $\mathscr{V}$ a commutative algebra such that the following conditions are satisfied \begin{enumerate} \item Considering $\mathscr{V}$ with the trivial grading, we have that, as $G$-graded algebras
+Then, there exists $\mathscr{V}$ a commutative algebra such that the following conditions are satisfied \begin{enumerate} \item Considering $\mathscr{V}$ with the trivial grading, we have that, as $G$-graded algebras